luokaci05/Bitcoin_Transactions_Tracker/README.md

 # Bitcoin Transaction Analyzer

-A desktop application for tracking and analyzing Bitcoin transactions with advanced filtering and visualization capabilities.
+A desktop application for tracking and analyzing Bitcoin transactions with simple filtering and visualization capabilities.

 ## Features